MKAbuMattar/powershell-profile/Module/Plugins/Pipenv/README.md

 # Pipenv Plugin

 A comprehensive PowerShell module that provides convenient aliases and functions for Python virtual environment management using pipenv.
-This plugin converts common zsh/bash pipenv shortcuts to PowerShell equivalents with enhanced functionality and automatic shell management.
+This plugin converts common pipenv CLI commands into easy-to-use PowerShell functions with full parameter support, automatic shell activation, and project lifecycle management.

 ## Overview